 I test my kid’s memory and mastery with this resource once I feel that they have progressed enough.

-Teach the reluctant reader my starting them early
+Teach the reluctant reader by starting them early

-The best method to starting your child to reading early is to let them look at the cards.
+The best method to start your child reading early is to let them look at the cards.
 Just give them the cards and let them become familiar with the pictures.

 Let me tell you, do this even if you have a reluctant reader.
 Particularly, if your child has Apraxia.
 Which is the inability to connect the thoughts and words in the brain with the tongue muscles.

 Remember, some of these cards you can make yourself.
-It’s not imparitive to go out and buy every tool on the market, many of these you can make yourself.
+It’s not imperative to go out and buy every tool on the market, many of these you can make yourself.

 Give yourself time and grace